raae/queen.raae.codes/content/landing/done-for-you-demo/index.md

 cta:
   label: Book a short call to kick things off
   path: https://savvycal.com/raae/demo
+  note: or email queen@raae.codes if you would rather keep it all asynchronous
 sections:
   - element: header
     content: main
-  - title: But don’t take our word for it
+  - title: But don’t take our word for it...
     testimonials:
       - ./_goeff.md
   - body: ./_how.md
-    content: cta
+    content: body, cta
   - title: Who are we?
-    body: ./_about.md
+    body: ./../_about-all.md
-  - image: ./../raae.png
-    imageAlt: Queen Raae holding a laptop and looking into the camera in her signature green dress.
+  - title: Let us take a plate off your SaaS founder hands
-  - content: cta
+    content: main, cta
-    title: Hit that button...
-    lead: or email queen@raae.codes if you would rather keep it all async.
 ---

 Imagine having a fully working **integration demo done for you**, created by experts in these exact frameworks.